 This essay will accept the view that valence factors are the most important factors determining voting behaviour in UK elections, as leadership, competence, and party unity

-Point: The public image and charisma of party leaders have become increasingly important in determining voting behaviour, as politics has become more personalised and media-driven.
+Argument 1: The public image and charisma of party leaders -> increasingly influential in shaping voting behavior, as politics has grown more personalised and media-driven.

 Example:

-The Conservative Party’s handling of the COVID-19 pandemic, including the furlough scheme, reinforced perceptions of competence, contributing to their success in the 2021 local elections.
+The Conservative Party’s handling of the COVID-19 pandemic, including the furlough scheme, reinforced perceptions of competence

 Counter-Argument 2: Campaign Events